 Resources for faculty

-Teaching & Learning Technologies provides support for faculty in aligning course materials with accessibility standards.
+The Office of Digital Learning provides support for faculty in aligning course materials with accessibility standards.

 The Office of the Provost requires an up-to-date syllabus for each class.
 Learn more about the required information.

 Access resources for creating accessible content and view the University's accessibility policy and procedures.

 The purpose of the Disability Resource Center (DRC) is to ensure that students with disabilities have equal access to participate in, contribute to, and benefit from all university programs.